brantesdavi/WAVE/README.md

 # WAVE

-This project uses Angular, HTML and CSS
+This project uses Angular, HTML and CSS.
 To startup the application first type on CMD:
 ```typescript
 npm install